Section 23 of the Canadian Charter of Rights and Freedoms: Application

 Section 23 is a positive right.
-It has been found that section 23 thus guards against linguistic minorities being assimilated if their educational rights are denied for a long period of time, and this has led to section 24 of the Charter, which provides remedies for rights infringements, to be applied flexibly and creatively.
+It has been found that section 23 thus guards against linguistic minorities being assimilated if their educational rights are denied for a long period of time; this has led to section 24 of the Charter, which provides remedies for rights infringements, to be applied flexibly and creatively.
 For example, in Doucet-Boudreau v.
 Nova Scotia (Minister of Education) (2003), it was found that the government could be forced to report to a judge as construction on schools progressed, in order to ensure the schools were built within a sufficient amount of time.

 While much of section 23 can apply to Quebec, section 59 of the Constitution Act, 1982 states that section 23(1)(a) is of no force or effect there.
 This was a conciliatory gesture made by the authors of the Charter, which failed to obtain Quebec's agreement changes in 1982.
 This provision will not be valid in Quebec until the provincial government chooses to ratify it.